 Data Collection

-Considering that the COVID -19 may have a significant impact on long-term stability of traffic patterns (Transport for London, 2022), the research mainly uses the road accident data recorded in Camden before the COVID -19 as the research object.
-The research is mainly based on the 'Road Collision Attendants In Camden' (RCAC) dataset,which contains 4555 road collisions in Camden during 2015-2019 (London Borough of Camden, 2021).
-The dataset records the time, location, road type, speed limit, junction detail and other external environment details about the accidents and the severity class (fatal, serious, slight) and casualty number of accidents.
-Table 1 provides the definition of severity class by the Department of Transportation in the UK (GOV.UK, 2020).
+To avoid the impact of the COVID -19 pandemic on traffic accident pattern (Transport for London, 2022), the research uses the Road Collision Attendants In Camden (RCAC) dataset during 2015–2019 (before the pandemic), which contains 4,555 road collisions (London Borough of Camden, 2021).
+The dataset includes attributes of the time, location, road type, speed limit, junction detail, as well as the severity class (one of fatal, serious, and slight) and casualty number.
+Table 1 provides the definition of severity class by the Department of Transportation (GOV.UK, 2020).

-Besides, the research also applies the road central line data from the Ordnance Survey (OS), the Point of Interest (POI) data from OpenStreetMap (OSM) and the administrative boundary data of Camden town.
-An image segmentation model is trained based on the Cambridge-driving Labelled Video Database(CamVid)， and street view images of road junctions are collected from Google Street View Static API.
+Other datasets used in this research include the road central line data from the Ordnance Survey (OS), the Point of Interest (POI) data from OpenStreetMap (OSM) and the administrative boundary data of Camden.
+An image segmentation model is trained based on the Cambridge-driving Labelled Video Database(CamVid), and street view images of road junctions are collected from Google Street View Static API.